| Title: | Frequency Distribution Tables, Histograms and Polygons |

-The fdth package contains a set of functions which easily allows
+The fdth package contains a set of functions that allow

-the user to make frequency distribution tables (‘fdt’), its associated
+users to create frequency distribution tables (‘fdt’) and their associated

 histograms and frequency polygons (absolute, relative and cumulative).

-The ‘fdt’ can be formatted in many ways which may be suited to
+The ‘fdt’ can be formatted in many ways suitable for

 The frequency of a particular observation is the number of times the observation occurs in the data.
 The distribution of a variable is the pattern of frequencies of the observation.

-Frequency distribution table ‘fdt’ can be used for ordinal, continuous and categorical variables.
+Frequency distribution tables (‘fdt’) can be used for ordinal, continuous, and categorical variables.

 enabling the user to perform a ‘fdt’ and the associated graphical representation,